Product Groups and Categories

 If the product is shipped in individual units then inners and outers should both be set to '1'.

-- The number of units contained within each outer.
-This is generally the product of the number of units per inner multipled by the number of inners within each outer.
+The number of units contained within each outer.
+This is generally the product of the number of units per inner multiplied by the number of inners within each outer.

 Allows you to capture useful information about the product